pauliceia/vgiws/README.md

     - Send: a JSON describing the feature.
     - Response: a JSON that contain the id of the feature created.
     - Error codes:
-        - 500: Problem when create a project.
+        - 500 (Internal Server Error): Problem when create a project.
 Please, contact the administrator.
     - Notes:

 <!-- - PUT /api/project/update -->